leanprover-community/blog/posts/modular_forms.md

 -  `mdifferentiable` enforces that the function is holomorphic (now as a function between complex manifolds $\mathbb{H}$ and $\mathbb{C}$).
 The `𝓘(ℂ)` appearing are giving $\mathbb{H}$ and $\mathbb{C}$ the structure of a complex manifold.
 -  [`is_bounded_at_im_infty`](https://leanprover-community.github.io/mathlib_docs/analysis/complex/upper_half_plane/functions_bounded_at_infty.html#upper_half_plane.is_bounded_at_im_infty) encodes (🐱) above by requiring that $f$ be bounded with respect to the [filter](https://leanprover-community.github.io/mathlib_docs/analysis/complex/upper_half_plane/functions_bounded_at_infty.html#upper_half_plane.at_im_infty) "tends to $i\infty$" (`at_im_infty`).[^3]

-As a sanity check we prove that the filter definition of "bounded at infinity" agress with (🐱):
+As a sanity check we prove that the filter definition of "bounded at infinity" agrees with (🐱):

 ```lean
 lemma bounded_mem (f : ℍ → ℂ) :